hz-b/rayx/docs/src/Introduction/06-Style-Guide.md

 - "ClassA"
 - "functionB(int valueC, bool isD)"

-## Member
+### Member

 Member objects and variables of a class are indicated by an "m_", e.g. :

 - m_MemberObject
 - m_memberVariable

-## Static

-A static variable or object is indicated by an "s_", e.g. :

-- s_StaticObject
-- s_staticVariable

 ## Const Correctness

 Const correctness is the practice of using the `const` keyword to ensure that objects and variables remain immutable.
+Use `const` as the default.
+One exception: function parameters of trivial data types like `int`, `double`, etc.

 1. `void f1(const std::string& s);     ` *// Pass by reference-to-`const`*
 2. `void f2(const std::string* sptr);  ` *// Pass by pointer-to-`const`*
 3. `void f3(std::string s);            ` *// Pass by value*

-Employing const correctness from the project's inception is advisable, as it can simplify code maintenance and improve overall code quality.
+Employing const correctness from the start is advisable, as it can simplify code maintenance and improve overall code quality.

 Further reading on const correctness is highly recommended and can be found [here](https://isocpp.org/wiki/faq/const-correctness).

+## Pointer Usage Guidelines
+Raw pointers are discouraged except when interfacing with APIs that require them.
+Following are alternatives to raw pointers for specific use-cases.

+- **Smart Pointers**: Use `std::unique_ptr` and `std::shared_ptr` for managing dynamic memory.
+- **Optionality with `std::optional`**: Utilize `std::optional` for optional parameters or return types to explicitly indicate the absence of a value.
+- **Const C-Strings**: Raw C-strings (`const char*`) are acceptable only when necessary for compatibility with C APIs.
+Ensure they are `const` to prevent modification.
+- **Optimize Strings with `std::string_view`**: For performance-critical code, use `std::string_view` to pass strings by reference without ownership or copy.